Cath Palug: Arthurian stories

 The Chapalu (Capalu) is the equivalent monster in Old French and Anglo-Norman sources.
 (Note: Gaston Paris made the important connection comparing Manuel und Amande with the Anglo-Norman poem and the prose Merlin ((Paris (G.) 1888)), but did not extend the comparison to the Welsh sources.
 Connection to the Cath Palug of the Welsh were made by Nutt and by Freymond.)
 Several works relate a battle between Chapalu (or an anonymous monster cat) with King Arthur himself, rather than with his knight Kay.
 Sometimes the beast wins, sometimes Arthur wins.

 Some of the works only speak of an anonymous cat or cats, but are considered examples of Chapalu encounters by commentators, due to the parallels.
 (Note: Similarities in the personages involved Arthur and other motifs.
 A motif analysis is given for example in (Freymond 1899)) The cat of Lausanne (Losan) that Arthur fights in the Vulgate Cycle is a notable example of the cat not being named.

 The king is the victor in the Vulgate Merlin and in a Middle-English romance in the Lambert ms. noted above.
 His defeat is noted in several romances that are essentially non-Arthurian, but can be viewed as a French joke against the English, although some researchers believed some genuine tradition of an alternative death of Arthur.

 The oldest chivalric romance in Spanish, The Book of the Knight Zifar speaks of a perilous situation figuratively, as tantamount to King Arthur facing the Gato Paul, which is considered a reference to Arthur fighting the monstrous cat.
 (Note: Michael Harney ((Harney 2003)) credits María Rosa Lida de Malkiel with this observation.
 (1903), ', pp. 49–50 has noted this also.)

-The fight between Arthur and Cath Palug is figured on a mosaic at Otranto Cathedral in Italy.
-The creature believed to represent the Cath Palug is a spotted feline, seeming to attack King Arthur (labeled rex Arturus) mounted on some horned animal, wearing a crown, and holding a club (or sceptre).
-The crown on Arthur and the horns on the mounting beast appear to be artefacts of the restorer, based on preserved drawings of the mosaic from earlier.